fortinetdev/terraform-provider-fortianalyzer/website/docs/index.html.markdown

 * `username` - (Optional) Your username.
 It must be provided, but it can also be sourced from the `FORTIANALYZER_ACCESS_USERNAME` environment variable.

 * `password` - (Optional) Your password.
 It must be provided, but it can also be sourced from the `FORTIANALYZER_ACCESS_PASSWORD` environment variable.

+* `token` - (Optional) API token for authentication.
+When provided, username and password are not required.
+It can also be sourced from the `FORTIANALYZER_ACCESS_TOKEN` environment variable.

 * `insecure` - (Optional) Control whether the Provider to perform insecure SSL requests.
 If omitted, the `FORTIANALYZER_INSECURE` environment variable is used.
 If neither is set, default value is `false`.